fdeblasio/pokeemerald-expansion/notes.md

     - Falinks:
         - HP: 65->75
         - Has a +10 to Def that needs to be added to the Mega's BST (maybe SpD?)
+    - Zygarde:
+        - Make attacking stats more consistent?
+            - Regular forms have more Atk, but Mega has 146 more SpA
+            - Land's Wrath, Thousand Waves, and Thousand Arrows are Physical, but Core Enforcer and Nihil Light are Special
 - DexNav:
     - Now that there's less fishing, that box can be shortened
     - One row?: